sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

     172.16.0.0/24 via 172.16.0.1 dev eth0
     172.16.0.1 dev eth0 scope link

-<ql-infobox>The primary interface eth0 gets the default route (default via 172.16.0.1 dev eth0), and all three interfaces eth0, eth1 and eth2 get routes for their respective subnets.
+The primary interface eth0 gets the default route (default via 172.16.0.1 dev eth0), and all three interfaces eth0, eth1 and eth2 get routes for their respective subnets.
 Since, the subnet of **mynet-eu-vm** (**10.132.0.0/20**) is not included in this routing table, the ping to that instance leaves **vm-appliance** on eth0 (which is on a different VPC network).
-You could change this behavior by configuring policy routing as documented [here](https://cloud.google.com/vpc/docs/create-use-multiple-interfaces#configuring_policy_routing).</ql-infobox>
+You could change this behavior by configuring policy routing as documented [here](https://cloud.google.com/vpc/docs/create-use-multiple-interfaces#configuring_policy_routing).

 ## Congratulations!